• Home

 Clarifying the purpose of a medication will make it easier for you and the doctor to then figure out if the medication is still necessary.

-2. Know the purpose of a prescribed medication and symptom and take note of when the symptom was last checked on.
+2. Know the purpose of medications prescribed to treat symptoms, and take note of when the symptom was last checked on.

 Every few years, the American Geriatrics Society (AGS) updates its list of medications that older adults should avoid or use with caution.
 If you are taking one of these medications, it’s important to be aware of this, and the related risks of the medication.
 You can learn more here: Medications Older Adults Should Avoid or Use with Caution: The American Geriatrics Society Beers Criteria (2023 Update).